OfItselfSo/Walnut/README.md

 The Walnut code is released as open source under the MIT License.

 ## The Walnut Application Versions

+- **00.02.01** Commit ID:
+    - Contains all the functionality of v00.01.01 but also implements client software for the Beaglebone Black.
+The functionality of the
+    RemCon ([http://www.OfItselfSo.com/RemCon](RemCon) project has been incorporated into the Walnut Server and Client to provide a mechanism to exchange typed objects over a TCP/IP link in a server/client relationship.
+At the moment the typed object just consists of the screen coordinates and colors of rectangles picked up by the image recognition system of v00.01.01.
+Elements of the [http://www.OfItselfSo.com/Tilo](http://www.OfItselfSo.com/Tilo) project have been incorporated to provide eventual control over the FPath Waldos however this code is largely non-functional as yet.

 - **00.01.01** Commit ID: 9e5b761
     - Displays webcam images on the screen via Windows Media Foundation and, optionally, saves the stream to an mp4 file.
 Walnut also contains EmguCV library image recognition code imbedded